 The factors limiting the distribution of serotypes and strains in Australia are still under investigation, but are believed to be associated with vector preferences for the Culicoides species that share this distribution.
-Serotypes that have not yet reached Australia have been isolated in Southeast Asia, and it is possible that additional serotypes will be recovered in northern Australia, as occurred with BTV-7 in 2007 and BTV-2 in 2008.
+Serotypes that have not yet reached Australia have been isolated in Southeast Asia, and it is possible that additional serotypes will be recovered in northern Australia, as occurred with BTV-7 in 2007, BTV-2 in 2008 and BTV-12 in 2015.